 All new students will see a New Student Fee on their Term Bill.
-Cost is $175.00 for first year students and $85.00 for transfer students.

 What is the rescheduling/cancellation policy?

-You may change your session on the Enrollment Pathway up to 1 week (5 business days) prior to your scheduled Orientation.
+You may change your session on the Enrollment Pathway up to 1 week prior to your scheduled Orientation.
 Within 1 week of your scheduled Orientation, you may notify us via email at email@example.com and we will do our best to accommodate you.
 Cancellations must be emailed directly to firstname.lastname@example.org.
 Please include the student’s name, RUID number, date of Orientation, and reason for cancellation.

 Is New Student Orientation Mandatory?